 In February 2018 our President, Marjan van der Schaaf, travelled to Iran and had meetings there with amongst others the Dutch Embassy, the UN in Iran, sponsors, NGO’s, universities, local people like the nomadic Quashqai tribe and of course local Iranian governmental institutions to find support and cooperation for our plans in Iran.

 The results of this trip were very good and all the persons and organizations which Marjan visited expressed their support and cooperation for the plans and gave her concrete information and ideas to work with.

 When she returned to Holland, Marjan met again with the Dutch universities, which resulted in several internships for students.
 Some of these students already started their internship, like the student which is working on the animal shelters / dog training centers and the student which is working on the animal hospital and wildlife rehabilitation care.
-Other students will start working in a few months on the knowledge centers for agriculture and livestock farming, the safari park / breeding center of the Quashqai tribe and the air to water projects.
+Other students will start working in a few months on Armaiti knowledge center for agriculture and livestock farming, Negin safari park in cooperation with the Quashqai tribe and the water projects.

-Other options we are currently investigating is a cooperation with European companies in the field of leather bags, natural essences like rose water etc. It is very important to always keep looking for original ways to raise funding for our projects.
-And of course, we continue with the “old” ways of fundraising which are described in the news item “What are you going to do for fundraising?” as well.
+Other options we are currently investigating is a cooperation with European companies in the field of leather bags, books and jewelry as well as several other Iranian articles which can be found in our store.
+It is very important to always keep looking for original ways to raise funds for our projects.

 Clearly, there have been very interesting developments over the past few months, but these developments are also very time-consuming.
 That is why we are really looking for talented volunteers now who like to join us and can help us with their specific skills and knowledge to save Iranian nature and wildlife as we speak and preserve it for future generations.